mlund/faunus/docs/_docs/topology.md

 ### Example: Precipitation of Calcium Hydroxide using _implicit_ molecules

-Here we introduce a solid phase of Ca(OH)2 and its solubility product to predict the amount of dissolved calcium and hydroxide ions.
+Here we introduce a solid phase of Ca(OH)2, i.e. a pure substance, and its solubility product to predict the amount of dissolved calcium and hydroxide ions.
 Note that we start from an empty simulation box (both ions are inactive) and the solid phase is treated _implicitly_, i.e. it never inters the simulation box.